These creative ways to use card games for kids are perfect for targeting movement and gross motor development.

 4 || Go Fish (On the Go!)

 Try playing a game of Go Fish on scooters, with the fishing pond where players retrieve cards placed several feet away.
 Kids can ride the scooters on their bellies while propelling themselves to pick a card with their hands, or they can ride on their bottoms, using their feet to propel themselves.
+Try other gross motor actions to get to and from the pond (hopping, wheelbarrow walking, jumping, skipping, galloping, etc.)

 5 || Card Games in Different Positions